mczernin/Bitcointy/README.md

 ## Bitcointy

-Bitcointy is a small Bitcoin price JSON API with a few nice endpoints and some charts.
+Bitcointy is a small Bitcoin/Litecoin price JSON API with a few nice endpoints and some charts.